Facts & Figures

 WHY THAT MATTERS

+Maryland has had a net loss of 4,400MW of in-state electric power generation since 2018 – enough energy to power 3.5 million homes.
 Maryland has become less energy independent since 2018, and new, large-scale energy generation projects have not materialized.
 Electric delivery mechanisms from out-of-state – primarily transmission lines – must be strengthened to keep up with Maryland’s growing energy needs.

 The estimated amount of money Maryland households could save each year from improved transmission lines.